FloofWorks/BlueskyHandleRegistrar/README.md

 ### Edit the Frontend
 The frontend's files are located inside /public/server BE CAREFUL! the /public/server/scripts and /styles are public folders, and any files inside them can be requested at all times.<br><br><br>

+### FAQ
+Q: When Trying To fetch the /debug page, i get a popup saying "Unauthorized"!
+A: Create a new token in your browser, the name will be "dev_token" and the value will be your BACKEND_PASSWORD.
+The path needs to be /debug, and the [expiration date](https://youtu.be/GLlLQ3LmZWU?si=eMM3YTGjD7Xs6GMf) you can set as something in the far future! <br><br><br><br>

 This is my very first ever GitHub project!
 Please Give me feedback! :D
 <!--
 # Header 1